Hett, County Durham

-Hett is a large hamlet in County Durham, England.
+Hett is a village and former civil parish, now in the parish of Croxdale and Hett, in the County Durham district, in the ceremonial county of Durham, England.
 It is situated a few miles south of Durham.
 Hett is largely surrounded by farmland.
 To the south, rape fields are predominant while at the northern end, cattle are grazed all year round.
 To the north-west of Hett lies Sunderland Bridge, a small hamlet with a population of under 50 people (2004).
-Hett contains a small pond and a football pitch.
-It is believed to derive its name from its topography - the village sits on a low rounded hill shaped like a hat (Hætt in old English).
+Hett contains a small pond, village hall and a football pitch.

 Hett gives its name to an igneous dyke which cuts through the local Coal Measures rocks.